ChBhargavKrishna/Online-Booking-System/README.md

 # Online Booking System Project
 ![](https://github.com/Bhargav2662D/Doctor-Appointment-System/blob/my-new-branch/Screenshots/Screenshot1.png)

 [Online Booking System](https://github.com/Bhargav2662D/Doctor-Appointment-System/tree/my-new-branch) is a Full Stack web responsive project is made by using SpringBoot, Javascript, Css Jsp.This is a full-stack, responsive web application built with Spring Boot, JSP, and Oracle DB that allows users to book car, flight, and bus tickets.
 It features two modules — Admin and User — each with its own functionalities and access control.
-This project has two modules i.e Admin and User Modules.Each Module has different work in this project.
+This project has two modules i.e Admin and User Modules.
+Each module has distinct responsibilities in the project.
 Best Services also mentioned and taking feedbacks and 24/7 contact support also available.

 ## Features